A San Leandro Monarch Butterfly Story

 Meet Brenda Pineda.
 She works here at Evergreen as our store supervisor and is one of our cashiers.
 If somebody picks up your phone call, it's often Brenda.
 You'll also see her shooting pictures around the nursery as our main photographer.

-Brenda brought the caterpillars two more Milkweed plants to munch on so they could grow to their full size and enter their next stage of metamorphosis.
+Brenda brought the caterpillars more Milkweed plants to munch on so they could grow to their full size and enter their next stage of metamorphosis.

 The Magic of Metamorphosis